fgalassi/learn-git-the-right-way/README.md

 one of the most extensive and complex command line user interfaces ever seen, with a plethora of options to deal with every possible use case.
 This entails that trying to learn Git by looking at how you use it is suicidal.
-You'll face some non-standard task, give a wrong command and end up stuck in a broken a situation, with no clue on what to do next.
+You'll face some non-standard task, give a wrong command and end up stuck in a broken situation, with no clue on what to do next.

 ## The Solution